Professional Development Director

 Sue’s recent publications include: Service-Learning by Design; and Service-Learning in Elementary Schools: What’s Developmentally Appropriate? (with Natalie Seum); “Research Demonstrates the Value of Service-Learning: Significant Studies Point to the Value of Service Learning, but the Field Needs More Experimental Research to Firmly Establish the Value of this Approach,” in Phi Delta Kappan, 91(5); and “Service-Learning as a Promising Approach for High School Civic Engagement” in J. Bixby & J. Pace (Eds.)
 Educating Citizens for Troubled Time: Qualitative Studies of Current Efforts.
 Albany, Ny: SUNY Press.

 Director of Engagement

-Trained as a journalist, Maddy brings more than twenty years experience to the organization in writing, resource development, training, and more.
+Trained as a journalist and teacher, Maddy brings more than twenty years experience to the organization in writing, resource development, and training.
 She is NYLC’s former Director of Communications and served for the last six years as the Director of Training and Innovation at Youthrive, a nonprofit dedicated to cross-generational work and peace-building.
 She has taught middle and high school English in private and public middle and high schools in Vermont, California, and Idaho, and has done research, program, and nonprofit development, helping integrate service-learning into a consortium of 10 school districts in the Twin Cities metro area.
 The recipient of the 2016 Stellar Service-Learning Award, and a 2010 Minnesota Department of Education Service-Learning award, she has a master’s in journalism from Northwestern University, a secondary English/Language Arts teaching credential from the University of California, Berkeley’s Bay Area Writing Project, and an undergraduate B.A. in American Studies from Mount Holyoke College.